Short curriculum-relevant video lectures developed and delivered by top university academics

 If my institution subscribes, do we automatically get access to new lectures?

 Yes.
-If you subscribed today, you’d not only get access to the 1854 courses that are on the site right now, but everything else that is added over the next 12 months.
+If you subscribed today, you’d not only get access to the 2703 lectures that are on the site right now, but everything else that is added over the next 12 months.